suprajaarthi/JS-Basics/README.md

 - setters
 - methods
-- can act as constructors to override the properties It runs outside of the object and access the properties of the function
+- can act as constructors to override the properties
+	- It runs outside of the object
+	- And accesses the properties of the function